Colin Healy

-Colin Healy (born 14 March 1980) is a former midfield footballer from Ireland.
-He has been manager of Cork City F.C. since late 2020.
+Colin Healy (born 14 March 1980) is an Irish football manager and former player.
+He was appointed manager of Cork City FC in late 2020, and held the post until May 2023.
+He has been the manager of League of Ireland First Division club Kerry FC since May 2025.

 He started his senior career at Celtic, spending five years with the Scottish club before joining English side Sunderland in 2003, where he spent three years.
 He returned to Scotland in 2006 to sign for Livingston.
 After a short spell with Livingston he returned to England to join Barnsley.
 After leaving Barnsley in 2007, he joined Irish side Cork City, where he spent two years before joining English side Ipswich Town.
 He spent two years with Ipswich before returning to the Republic of Ireland to sign for former club Cork City.
 Healy represented the Republic of Ireland at youth and senior level.
 He made his senior debut for his country in 2002, going on to win 13 caps, scoring once.

+Early and personal life

+Healy was born in Ballincollig, County Cork.
+He came from a sporting family, with his grandfather Paddy Healy having been a Gaelic footballer and hurler who won All-Ireland Senior Football Championship and All-Ireland Senior Hurling Championship medals with the Cork inter-county football and hurling teams in 1945 and 1946.

+Married with two children, Healy's wife died in April 2024.
+His son, Arran Healy, signed with Cork City in mid-2024, later moving to Kerry FC.

 Club career

 Early career

-Healy was born in Ballincollig, County Cork.
-He came from a sporting family, with his grandfather Paddy Healy having been a Gaelic footballer and hurler who won All-Ireland Senior Football Championship and All-Ireland Senior Hurling Championship medals with the Cork inter-county football and hurling teams respectively in 1945 and 1946.
 Healy played local soccer with Ballincollig and then Wilton United.
 He attended the FAS/FAI course in Cork run by former Celtic and Cork City midfielder Mike Conroy and from here he was taken to Celtic Park.
 He would go on to score three goals for Celtic, his first coming in a league game against Dundee in February 2000.
 His other two goals came in Scottish League Cup ties against Hearts and Stirling Albion.
 With Celtic he won a Scottish League Cup medal, playing in the team that beat Kilmarnock 3–0 at Hampden on 18 March 2001.